AmitPr/ediSON/README.md

 * Memory Allocation - Allocating memory to represent JSON at runtime, as well as storing rows for the editor.
 Opening memory blocks as `FILE*` objects using `open_memstream`.
 * File stats - Displaying useful information such as last modified time, and file size.
 * Signals - CLI Editor goes into terminal raw-mode to intercept signals.
+* Credit goes to the [kilo booklet](https://viewsourcecode.org/snaptoken/kilo/) for a tutorial on the basic text editor functionalities.

 ### Breakdown of who did what:
 Amit